Daboss7173/Daboss7173.github.io/README.md

 - 1.70.0 | Huh I can dab now?
 Cool

   This update added in some quest progress popups for when you enter the following areas: Firefly Forest, Shiverchill Mountain, Skywatch, Bonfire Spire, and Shipwreck
   Shore.
-Also the Dark Tower got completely redesigned with a tileset model.
+Also the Dark Tower got completely redesigned.
 The Bonfire Spire textures were redone in this version as well.
 Oh and aside from all that stuff, you can dab now.
-There's also Winterfest, and 4 new epics are added in now.
+  There's also Winterfest, and 4 new epics are added in.
 Pretty nifty.

 - 1.80.0 | A battle overhaul!?

   Wow, that was quick- YOU HAVE SEEN NOTHING YET SONNY BOY!
 Huh.
 Ok - Anyway, the battle got changed a bit so that instead of having up to 4 pets, you only have up to 2.
-  HOWEVER They are all on screen at the same time and the battle background uses tilesets now.
+  HOWEVER They are all on screen at the same time and the battle background uses a different style now.

 - 1.90.0 | Bunnies Vs. Foxes!